ArchipelagoMW/Archipelago/worlds/pokemon_rb/docs/en_Pokemon Red and Blue.md

 Many baseline changes are made to the game, including:

-* Bag item space increased to 128 slots (up from 20)
+* Bag item space increased to 128 slots (up from 20).
-* PC item storage increased to 64 slots (up from 50)
+* PC item storage increased to 64 slots (up from 50).
 * You can hold B to run (or bike extra fast!).
 * You can hold select while talking to a trainer to re-battle them.
-* You can return to route 2 from Diglett's Cave without the use of Cut.
+* You can select "Pallet Warp" below the "Continue" option to warp to Pallet Towna s you load your save.
 * Mew can be encountered at the S.S.
 Anne dock truck.
 This can be randomized depending on your settings.
 * The S.S.
 Anne will never depart.
 * Seafoam Islands entrances are swapped.
-This means you need Strength to travel through from Cinnabar Island to Fuchsia City
+This means you need Strength to travel through from Cinnabar Island to Fuchsia City.
+You also cannot Surf onto the water from the end going backwards if you have not yet dropped the boulders.
 * After obtaining one of the fossil item checks in Mt Moon, the remaining item can be received from the Cinnabar Lab fossil scientist.
 This may require reviving a number of fossils, depending on your settings.
 * Obedience depends on the total number of badges you have obtained instead of depending on specific badges.